jeremybytes/code-along-ML-for-dotnet/README.md

 *Aside: I went through chapter 3 samples back in 2015 (with .NET Framework) and was able to get the RProvider visualizer and map to work just fine.*

 **Chapter 4**
 The FSharp.Charting NuGet package is .NET Framework.
 Unfortunately, I am abandoning further exploration on this path since FSharp.Charting is used in subsequent chapters.

+*Update: Maybe not abandoning.
+I may go throug the rest without the charting functionality to get the practice with F# and learning more about ML (and trusting the charts in the book for the code-along).*